 “Hi, Mrs. Walker!”
-Kathy was first to speak, followed by the others.
+Cathy was first to speak, followed by the others.
 “Can we see the bug videos?”

 “What!”
 I asked in astonishment.

 “The bug videos.
-Brad said you took some videos of this big bug on your tree out front.”
+Brad said you took movies of this big bug on your tree out front.”

 “Yea,” Ronnie chimed in.
 “Can we watch it?”

-Now, by that time, I had already watched my home movie.
+Now, by that time, I had already watched the ungodly production.
 My respect for David Attenborough had grown exponentially, frame by frame, as jerky scenes of this filial creature juxtaposed against a telephone-wired sky, and some shadowy views of the grass and dirt at my feet, had bored me to tears.
 I didn’t do justice to the little insect on his debut performance.

 “Oh,” I apologized, “I’m afraid the video didn’t turn out too well.
 I think you’d be kind-of bored.”
 I couldn’t believe what was happening!
 Brad and Amy had told the whole neighborhood about the bug and they were all spellbound.

 Then, Amy, who had been reading on the couch, threw the winning pitch.
 “Oh, come on, Mom.
 We want to see it!”